stevleibelt/incubator/component/php/batch_job/README.md

 ## Terms

+### Batch

+* contains id
+* contains items
+* contains size

 ### Enqueuer / Loader / Stocker / Restocker / Refiller

 * fills up queue with items
+* implements EnqueueInterface

 ### Acquirer

 * acquires / marks items in queue
+* implements AcquireInterface

+### Releaser

+* releases / unmarks items in queue
+* implements ReleaseInterface

 ### Worker / Batch Job

 * works with the acquired queue items
+* implements WorkInterface

+### Worker History

+* one entry per executed worker
+* has a well defined WorkerHistoryItem
+* is defined by a WorkerHistoryStorageInterface

+### Worker List

+* one entry per running worker
+* has a well defined WorkerListItem
+* is defined by a WorkerListStorageInterface

 ## Unsorted Ideas